 Your solicitor should review the registered title as conveyancing in Gwaelod Y Garth will on occasion reveal restrictions in the title documents which prohibit certain works or require the permission of another owner.
 Many extensions call for local authority planning permissions and approval in accordance building regulations.
 Many locations are designated conservation areas and special planning restrictions apply which often prevent or affect extensions.
 It would be sensible to check these issues with a surveyor ahead of any purchase.

-We were going to get a OIP from Aldermore this week so we know how much we could potentially offer as otherwise we only have online calculators to go by (which aren't taking into account credit checks etc).
-Do Aldermore recommend any Gwaelod Y Garth solicitors on the Aldermore conveyancing panel, or is it better to find our own lawyer?
+I am expecting a DIP from TSB this week so we know how much we could potentially offer as otherwise we are dependent on web based calculators (which aren't taking into account credit checks etc).
+Do TSB recommend any Gwaelod Y Garth solicitors on the TSB conveyancing panel, or is it better to find our own lawyer?

-You will need to appoint Gwaelod Y Garth solicitors independently although you'll need to choose one on the Aldermore conveyancing panel.
-The solicitor represents both you and Aldermore through the process.
+You will need to appoint Gwaelod Y Garth solicitors independently although you'll need to choose one on the TSB conveyancing panel.
+The solicitor represents both you and TSB through the process.

 I have decided to exercise my right to buy my property in Gwaelod Y Garth off the council.
 I have a mortgage agreed with Co-operative.
 Conveyancing is not something I have any knowledge of.
 Can I proceed without a solicitor easily?
 I think we can but we keep being told I should use one.
 Any advice?